Managing users

 To change the account type of a user, you can use the service UpdateUserAccountType:

-When changing the AccountType from Standard to Incognito or Basic, all credentials and roles are removed.
+When changing the AccountType from Standard to Incognito or Basic:

 When changing the AccountType from Incognito or Basic to Standard:

-- Uniqueness checks are done for the EmailAddress and Nickname
+- Uniqueness checks are done for the EmailAddress and Nickname;

-- Default customer roles are generated
+- Default customer roles are generated;

-- When no password is provided, one is generated and returned in the response
+- When no password is provided, one is generated and returned in the response;

 - If configured, the user will receive a welcome to EVA email.
 If no valid password is provided, the email will also contain a generated password.